monolit9951/contests-frontend/README.md

 # Windows:
 `ipconfig`

+# then
 `npm install` to install all the dependencies defined in a `package.json` file.

 `npm run dev` to start Vite dev server.

-App will be available on http://localhost:3000 and http://YOUR_LOCAL_IP:3000
+The application will be available for the browser at http://localhost:3000

+for browser and phone at http://YOUR_LOCAL_IP:3000